Search

 Know Your Strengths And Weaknesses

-We all have things we do well and many not so well.
+We all have things we do well, and many do not so well.
 For example, you may have the self-discipline to work out regularly but can’t give up the evening dish of ice cream.
 Knowing what needs to be done and owning up to what you do are two very different things.
 Make a mental note of where you are strong and where you have weaknesses.
-Then work on what you can do to make your strengths even more of an asset and decrease the weaknesses, or at least recognize them and chip away at how they affect your life.
+Then, work on what you can do to make your strengths even more of an asset and decrease your weaknesses, or at least recognize them and chip away at how they affect your life.
 If getting to the gym is hard to do in the morning, but you are better in the afternoons, then plan it.
 If you have a weakness for certain foods, don’t have it in the house or plan how you can indulge and when.

 Create Partnerships & Have Self-Value

-Women Working Out TogetherWhen possible, work with others who have similar goals.
-It will make your journey more fun, and by sharing ideas, it will motivate you to stay on course.
+When possible, work with others who have similar goals.
+It will make your journey more fun, and sharing ideas will motivate you to stay on course.
 When I began my journey, I met with a group that went to the same gym classes at lunchtime and had similar goals.
-We all became friends and did outings outside the gym.
+We all became friends and went outings outside the gym.
 Our lunchtime workouts were like recess for us in the middle of our day, and it gave us an incentive to go.

 Creating partnerships doesn’t mean becoming a martyr.
 So often, we put ourselves last on the list of needs.
-We take care of everyone else, and if there is time left over, we then give to ourselves.
+We take care of everyone else, and if there is time left over, we then give it to ourselves.
 Reassess your priorities and learn how important it is to have self-care.
-Work on adjustments you can do to make sure you are getting the attention you need to be the best person you can be.
+Work on adjustments you can make to make sure you are getting the attention you need to be the best person you can be.

 Getting Feedback & Reaping the Rewards

 When you go on a journey for change, you can enlist the help of trusted friends to help you stay on track.
 Consider who to bring into your circle.
 To begin, you need someone that is neutral.
 You need to be clear about what feedback you are looking for and about your expectations.
 Look for someone you can talk to about difficulties you are having and what you want to accomplish.
 It may be a person you can just report to on whether you are on track.
-It’s up to you, but often you will be more self-accountable knowing someone knows your goals.
+It’s up to you, but often, you will be more self-accountable knowing someone knows your goals.
 I work with several people on goal setting, and having a neutral party makes it easier for them to listen to feedback and suggestions.

 Believe in You